OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 # Qiskit-Metal-to-Litho
 On the use of Qiskit Metal coded in Python to generate design files for building quantum devices on a chip, performed via direct-write lithography.
 Depending on the resolution of features, LASER, scanning thermal probe, and electron-beam techniques are applicable options.
+(Note: in the patterned example below, the ground contacts were excluded from layout to save patterning time.
+However, the main features are clearly visible under optical microscopy).

 ## It is important to know that there are 2 main types of patterning with the e-beam writer (EBPG) equipment:
 - (Marker-based using "rp" commands) - this is used if your sample has pre-existing markers patterned on it already [ex. sample WITH purposely-designed reference points that can be automatically located by the EBPG's built-in SEM tool].